 How we promote MUTUAL RESPECT AND TOLERANCE OF DIFFERENT FAITHS:

 - Children are taught about the United Nations Convention on the Rights of the Child and learn to respect their rights and the rights of others.

-- Through our Core Christian Values and the SEAL scheme children are taught to respect each other, to be cooperative and collaborative, be supportive and to look for similarities while being understanding of differences.
+- Through our Core Christian Values and the RHE scheme children are taught to respect each other, to be cooperative and collaborative, be supportive and to look for similarities while being understanding of differences.

 - An assembly and fund raising event were delivered focusing on helping pupils to understand others with learning needs.

 - Respect of different faiths and beliefs is promoted through visitors of different faiths and Religious Education.
 Children learn about different religions, their beliefs, places of worship and festivals.